 - Wellness Recovery Action Plans – A Wellness Recovery Action Plan (WRAP) is a plan you create for yourself to take control over your own wellness.
 Find out more about WRAP workshops, which consist of eight 2-hour wellness education classes.

 - Tranquil Voices: Peer to Peer Support Group – Walk the road to recovery!
-Tranquil Voices is a peer-to-peer support group offered weekly at the CSB's Chantilly office.
+Tranquil Voices is a peer-to-peer support group offered weekly at the CSB's Merrifield Center.
 Find out more about Tranquil Voices.

 - Family Support Group – A family support group is offered biweekly at the Gartlan Center in Mount Vernon.

 Infant & Toddler Connection Events – Each month, the